 8. Be efficient.

 I sit my students in groups of 4, and for each month, I choose a student to be responsible for his/her table.
-They must collect and turn in homework, pass out dictionaries, and do any other necessary tasks for their group.
+Students love this, because some students NEVER get picked to be responsible for anything.
+They all want to shine, whether they show it or not.
+The responsible student must collect and turn in homework, pass out dictionaries, and do any other necessary tasks for their group.
 This is established at the beginning of the year, and while the students change during the year, the procedure does not.
+Another benefit of this process?
 Less time spent explaining procedures during the lesson equals more time doing, and your students will appreciate the routine.

 9. Be honest.